gksander/loflux/README.md

 ### The `useActionEffect` hook

+You probably don't need this hook, `createStore().useActionResponse` is an easy-access pattern for this.
 The `useActionEffect` hook is a way to respond to actions that get dispatched.
 The signature is:

 ```ts
 useActionEffect(store: Store, actionName: string | string[], effect: (newState: State) => void);